GAM-team/GAM/wiki/GamUpdates.md

 See [Downloads-Installs-GAM7](https://github.com/GAM-team/GAM/wiki/Downloads-Installs) for Windows or other options, including manual installation

+### 7.47.01

+Fixed bug in `gam <UserTypeEntity> create shareddrive` where GAM was unnecessarily waiting for the shared drive creation to complete when not required.

 ### 7.47.00

 Added commands to update|display a user's chat availability.